We dare you to visit these haunting Southwest Michigan locations | Southwestern Michigan Tourist Council

 But his 4-year-old son started hearing footsteps at night.
 It bothered him, and his parents insisted it was the old house.
 The footstep complaints persisted for a year until they stopped.
 One day, Andy’s son told him that he knew he would be okay and wasn’t scared, because the night before, the girl in the dress sat in his bedroom rocking chair and smiled at him.
 The chair has since been donated to the Maud Preston Palenske Memorial Library.

-Nita Nicholie, Andy’s wife, does find it interesting that everyone who shares their story describes the girl in the same way — including a downtown story employee who recognized the address from a check as the house he used to live in.
+Nita Nicholie, Andy’s wife, does find it interesting that everyone who shares their story describes the girl in the same way — including a downtown store employee who recognized the address from a check as the house he used to live in.

 The man said he lived in the house when he was very young, but they moved out because his sister refused to stay after multiple sightings of a girl in a white dress at the top of the stairs.